Christianity in Benin

+Religious Demographics

-In 2023, more than half of all Christians in Benin are Roman Catholic.
+In 2023, more than half of all Christians in Benin were Roman Catholic.
 According to the 2002 census, 27.1 percent of the population of Benin was Roman Catholic, 5 percent Celestial Christian, 3.2 percent Methodist and 7.5 percent other Christian groups.

+As of more recently, with a population of roughly 13.8 million (2022), Christians in Benin constitute approximately 53% of the country's population according to 2010 census data.
+Growth projections point to a decrease in the population of Christians to 48.5% in 2025.
+Muslims are the next largest religious population, though specific data on their occupation is largely speculative.
+The Association of Religious Data Archives estimates roughly 29.13% of the country practices Islam.
+The remainder of religious practice in the country is split among Judaism, Hinduism, Buddhism, Non-Religionists, and other religions.

 Many nominal Christians also practice traditional local religious beliefs.